Kushan Empire: Contacts with Rome

 Several Roman sources describe the visit of ambassadors from the Kings of Bactria and India during the 2nd century, probably referring to the Kushans.
+The 2nd century Syrian author Bardesanes calls Kushans (Syriac: ܟܘܫܢܝܐ qåšån) "Bactrians who are called Kushans" in his The Book of the Laws of the Countries and further alleges their luxurious lifestyle and the immoral character of their women.

 Historia Augusta, speaking of Emperor Hadrian (117–138) tells: